huongluu/DarshanVis/README.md

 Requirement
  - Framework: PHP + Apache Server + MySQL.
-   For Windows, you can install XAMPP (https://www.apachefriends.org/index.html) that includes all the above, for OS X install MAMP (https://www.mamp.info/en/)
+   For Windows, you can install XAMPP (https://www.apachefriends.org/index.html) that includes all the above, for OS X install MAMP (https://www.mamp.info/en/).
+Once you install MAMP/XAMPP, open it --> Preferences --> Ports --> Set Web & MySQL ports to 80 & 3306

  - IDE: suggestion: NetBeans

 Installation
  - Clone the project on the htdocs directory (in your xampp/mamp installation):  git clone https://github.com/Aleyasen/DarshanVis.git
  - Move htdocs/DarshanVis/yii.zip to htdocs/yii.zip.
 Unzip yii.zip
  - Check http://localhost/yii/requirements/ in your browser to check that your PHP version has all requirements for Yii framework.
- - Edit server.production.php:
+ - Edit DarshanVis/protected/config/server.production.php:
  <?php
 return array(
     // application components